-The same applies to us today.
+The same can apply to us today.
 While we have opportunities to do what we believe God wants us to do, we must not lose these opportunities.
 One day, “the night will come” and we will no longer have these opportunities.
-We do not know how long we will still live and how long the doors of opportunity will still be open to us.
+We do not know how long we will still be alive and how long the doors of opportunity will still be open to us.

 Firstly, because our time is so short.